Inspiring a Love for Lifelong Learning

 We are extremely proud of our school, our children, our staff and our supportive community.
 We always welcome your thoughts and opinions about any further information that you would like included on our website, so please contact: firstname.lastname@example.org

-"Confident and lively teaching in the Reception classes ensures that children make good progress."
+"Confident and lively teaching ensures that children make good progress."

 Ashford Park is a three form entry primary school for children aged four to eleven and is situated at the west end of Ashford, close to Ashford Hospital, Heathrow Airport and the M25, M3, M1 and M40 motorways.
 As a maintained Surrey school, in January 2015, we were selected to expand and a large building programme commenced, to accommodate the expanding school-aged population of Ashford North.
 The project involved the construction of nine new classrooms and extensive internal refurbishments.
 The Published Admission Number (PAN) for each year group, increased from 60 children to 90 children as from September 2015 commencing in the Early Years.
 Over a seven year period, the school will gradually grow to a total of 630 children.
-As of September 2018, we have 534 children at our school.
+As of September 2020, we have 600 children at our school.

-At Ashford Park we are extremely fortunate to have extensive and well used grounds and also have a number of therapy animals including our school ducks, Jemima and Florence; Ziggy our therapy dog, and Blue & Daisy our therapy assistant rabbits!
+At Ashford Park we are extremely fortunate to have extensive and well used grounds and also have a number of therapy animals including Storm our therapy dog, and Blue & Daisy our therapy assistant rabbits!